-the latter is recoverable as damages under art 74.87 Thus, art 74 may provide damages compensating interest costs expended for bank loans necessitated by the breach.
-88 In considering how the CISG interacts with other relevant laws, this capacity for further compensation under art 74 is critical.
+Nonetheless, it has been recognised that, in circumstances where the party can prove that a loss of interest was a consequential loss from the breach of contract, the latter is recoverable as damages under Art.
+74.87 Thus, Art.
+74 may provide damages compensating interest costs expended for bank loans necessitated by the breach.88 In considering how the CISG interacts with other relevant laws, this capacity for further compensation under Article 74 is critical.

-C CISG Advisory Council Views on Interest
+(C) CISG Advisory Council Views on Interest

 The lack of uniformity amongst decided cases led to the CISG Advisory Council proposing a uniform approach to interest.
-In Opinion No 14, the Council considers the above questions, and to some degree, how interest obligations within the CISG interact with other relevant law.
+In Opinion No. 14, the Council considers the above questions, and to some degree, how interest obligations within